Entries

-Collections are the containers that hold entries.
-You can think of them like shoeboxes containing love letters, except they’re folders on your server and they’re holding text documents.
-So, not exactly the same thing, or at least not as romantic anyway.
+Not to be redundant, but Collections are simply containers that hold entries.
+You can think of them like shoeboxes containing love letters, except they're folders on your server and they're holding text documents.
+So, not exactly the same thing — or at least, not nearly as romantic.

-The collection holds settings that affect all of the entries.
-It’s also responsible for the URL patterns by way of routes, which fields are available with blueprints, as well as any desired date behaviors.
+Each collection holds settings that affect all of its entries.
+Like URL patterns by way of routes, which fields are available with blueprints, as well as any desired date behaviors.

-You can also set default values for all entries, including default template, blueprint, and publish status.
+You can also set default values like template, blueprint, and published status.

 A collection is defined by a YAML file stored in the content/collections